-In this study, we generate spectrograms using generative models.
-Spectrograms are not intuitive objects and while we can look for certain high-level features like the level of frequency at each location or bright horizontal lines, etc. we can not solely rely on the visual inspection to evaluate our model.
+To accurately assess our model’s performance, we must employ quantitative analysis to provide a reliable evaluation.
 We can not compare our generated images pixel by pixel to the original images, we can, however, compare and evaluate high-level features that are extracted by convolutional neural networks (CNN) or other feature extraction methods.
 Most of the proposed methods for the evaluation of generative models work based on this fundamental idea.

-To numerically evaluate our generative models, we used a classifier trained on the synthetic dataset produced by each generative network.
-Subsequently, we evaluated the classifier on a test dataset consisting solely of original data.
-The classifier is trained with a learning rate of 0.00001 using the Adam optimizer for 300 epochs.
-Table \ref{tab:onlyaug} shows the result of this evaluation in terms of accuracy and loss values.
-This experiment indicates that the synthetic dataset generated by VAE more closely resembles the original data and has been able to produce higher-quality instances.